 We live and work in a digital age, but our marketing teams must never lose site of the fact that ultimately it is people who do business with other people.

 The stories about the people who work at Team Hallam generate the highest social media engagement in terms of sharing, commenting and engaging.
-From announcing our new Managing Director Stuart Ross, to team members winning awards and accolades, it is the posts about our people who get the greatest traction on social media.
+From announcing new members of the team, to team members winning awards and accolades, it is the posts about our people who get the greatest traction on social media.

 Do you have a blogging strategy in place?
 Get in touch today if you want to learn how to use blogging for SEO purposes.